 Ian Fewings AHAS Secretary said, “this is a massive project that will help map some of the three hindered archaeological sites that have been found in the area.
 I would like to thank the GIS team and the Informatics department for their help and dedication to this project."

-The GIS drone team along with a PhD project student is collaborating with the Vale of Glamorgan Council to survey and map the movement of material due to coastal erosion at Penarth cliff-face.
+The GIS drone team has collaborated with the Vale of Glamorgan Council with a recent completion of a very successful PhD project to survey and map the movement of material due to coastal erosion at Penarth cliff-face.
+A huge congratulations to Dr. Mitchell Eboigbe.

 3D generated model of Penarth cliff face